-Coach is riding in style, thanks to the firm's leather items and some savvy licensing deals.
+Coach is riding in style, thanks to the company's leather items and some savvy licensing deals.
 The company designs and makes (mostly through third parties) high-end leather goods and accessories, including handbags, wallets, and luggage.
-Coach, founded in 1941, also licenses its name for watches, eyewear, fragrances, scarves, and footwear.
-The luxury brand sells its wares through about 1,000 department and outlet stores (in the US and more than 20 other countries), catalogs, and its website.
+Founded in 1941, Coach also licenses its name for watches, eyewear, fragrances, scarves, and footwear.
+The luxury brand sells its wares through more than 1,000 department and outlet stores (in the US and more than 20 other countries), catalogs, and its website.
 Macy's, Nordstrom, Saks, and others carry Coach items.
-It also runs more than 720 retail and factory outlet stores in North America, Japan, and China (including Hong Kong and Macau).
+It also runs more than 950 retail and factory outlet stores in North America, Japan, and China (including Hong Kong and Macau).

+It's focusing on a Men's initiative in North America and Asia to attract more males by opening new full-price and factory locations with in-shop stores and by broadening its product assortment to include more men's items.
 Coach's partnership with retail real estate company Simon Property Group has allowed Coach to get its foot in the door at some swanky digs where upscale customers spend more freely.
 The leather-goods maker has a presence in Simon's Forum Shops at Caesars Palace in Las Vegas and Roosevelt Field on Long Island.
 These two properties represent some of Coach's highest-volume retail operations.
-Coach is working with Simon Property Group to open new Coach retail shops and expand others.
-It's also partnering with retail regional mall developer General Growth Properties to add new Coach retail shops and expand existing ones.
+It's working with Simon Property Group and retail regional mall developer General Growth Properties to add new Coach retail shops and expand existing ones.